react-dev-216/nextjs-fullstack-app-template/README.app.md

 npx create-next-app --ts
 ```

-Then you will also want to install Storybook.
-[Follow these instructions](https://dev.to/alexeagleson/how-to-build-scalable-architecture-for-your-nextjs-project-2pb7#adding-storybook) in a new project to get aligned with the beginning of this tutorial.

 We also create all of our components off a base template that includes styles, stories and mock data.
-You can get that template from [here](https://github.com/alexeagleson/nextjs-fullstack-app-template/tree/main/components/templates/base).
+You can get that template from [here](https://github.com/react-dev-216/nextjs-fullstack-app-template/tree/main/components/templates/base).

 Good luck, and I hope you enjoy this tutorial.